eslint/eslint/docs/src/contribute/pull-requests.md

 ```

 When updating the code, it's usually better to add additional commits to your branch rather than amending the original commit, because reviewers can easily tell which changes were made in response to a particular review.
 When we merge pull requests, we will squash all the commits from your branch into a single commit on the `main` branch.

-The commit messages in subsequent commits do not need to be in any specific format because these commits do not show up in the changelog.

 ### Rebasing